 Sedimats™ are used in waterways during in-stream construction activities (such as pipe laying or dredging) to trap disturbed sediment that may pollute aquatic habitats downstream.
+Its easy to get in touch with us by just searching for Sedimat supplier Ireland.

 They are a simple, yet effective, biodegradable matting, which are fixed to the stream bed, and do not impede